LuckyMachines/game-core/games/hexploration/README.md

 ---

-## Game Summary (GameSummary.sol)
+## Play Zone Summary (PlayZoneSummary.sol)

 A contract with all view functions that return summaries of play zones on the game board.
+Note: these functions are callable via GameSummary.sol, so an additional ABI import is not necessary.

-### Game Summary Functions
+### Play Zone Summary Functions

 function playZoneInventory(
 address gameBoardAddress,